 For your own mental health and for the sake of the relationship, don’t neglect your outside interests.
 Even if it feels like nothing else matters except your lover, you will be a more engaging, interesting person when you are engaged in life.

 13. Spend time with family and friends when together.

-Reinforce your “coupleness” by spending time with one another’s friends and family when you are together.
+Reinforce your long distance “coupleness” by spending time with one another’s friends and family when you are together.

 These important people may hear a lot about this amazing person in your life, but if you hide away when the two of you are together, you won’t feel like a real couple experiencing normal couple interactions.

 Related: 19 Of the Best Books For Couples